Search for heavy neutral leptons in $\pi^+$ decays to positrons: Event selection, normalization and background

 where $A_{K\mu2}^{\pi}$ is the acceptance of the $\pi^+\to e^+\nu_e$ selection for the $K^+\to\mu^+\nu_\mu$ decay followed by muon decay, evaluated with simulations, and ${\cal B}(K^+\to\mu^+\nu_\mu)$ is the corresponding branching fraction.

 The numerical values of quantities involved in the evaluations above and their uncertainties are listed in Table~\ref{tab:numbers}.
 The obtained $N_{K}/N_{\pi}$ ratio is consistent with the beam composition taking into account the Lorentz factors, $K^+$ and $\pi^+$ lifetimes and L1-KTAG efficiency for beam pions.
 The simulated normalization and background sources describe the data within a few percent over the whole missing mass range.
 The uncertainties in $N_K$ and $N_\pi$ include contributions from the statistical accuracy of the simulation and the uncertainty of the external branching fractions.
-The systematic uncertainties are estimated by varying the selection criteria.
+The systematic uncertainties are estimated by varying the width of the SM normalization regions.